Competing edge and bulk localisation in non-reciprocal disordered systems: Introduction

-In this work, we consider large arrays of subwavelength resonators with nonreciprocal, directional damping terms, constructed by sampling randomly from a fixed set of \enquote{blocks} and analyse their unusual spectral behaviour.
+In this work, we consider large arrays of subwavelength resonators with non-reciprocal, directional damping terms, constructed by sampling randomly from a fixed set of \enquote{blocks} and analyse their unusual spectral behaviour.

-By symmetrising the generalised gauge capacitance matrix, we derive the limiting spectral distribution of nonreciprocal block disordered systems as the number of blocks goes to infinity and characterise its spectral gaps in terms of the spectral gaps of its constituent blocks.
-We also elucidate the mechanisms of localisation in disordered nonreciprocal systems.
-We show that the nonreciprocity pushes the eigenmodes to be localised at the edge as a result of the imaginary gauge potentials, while the disorder causes the eigenmodes to become localised in the bulk.
+By symmetrising the generalised gauge capacitance matrix, we derive the limiting spectral distribution of non-reciprocal block disordered systems as the number of blocks goes to infinity and characterise their spectral gaps in terms of the spectral gaps of its constituent blocks.
+We also elucidate the mechanisms of localisation in disordered non-reciprocal systems.
+We show that the non-reciprocity pushes the eigenmodes to be localised at the edge as a result of the imaginary gauge potentials, while the disorder causes the eigenmodes to become localised in the bulk.
 Exhibiting these two mechanisms simultaneously leads to an intricate competition between edge and bulk localisation.
 To understand this localisation, we investigate the Lyapunov exponent, which, as shown in \cite{ammari.barandun.ea2025Subwavelength}, allows us to predict the decay of a given eigenmode at a given frequency.
 Finally, we show how the disorder acts as an \emph{insulation} against the non-Hermitian skin effect, preventing edge localisation for small imaginary gauge potentials, while for finite periodic systems consisting of repeated identical unit cells, any small gauge potential leads to complete localisation of all eigenmodes at the edge.